menu

 Demographics

-The citizens of Baldwin are very well educated compared to the average community in the nation: 35.84% of adults in Baldwin have a bachelor's degree or even advanced degree.
+The population of Baldwin is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.84% of adults in Baldwin have a bachelor's degree or even advanced degree.

 The people who call Baldwin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Baldwin residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Baldwin include German, Norwegian, Irish, Scandinavian, and Italian.